Shaher-11/Ruby_small_projects/README.md

 # stock picker
 A ruby program that implements a stock picker that takes an array of hypothetical stock prices and returns the best day to buy and sell to maximize profits.

+# bubble sort
+the bubble sort method, where each element is compared to the one next to it and they are swapped if the one on the left is larger than the one on the right.
+This continues until the array is eventually sorted, note, Ruby already has the method built in and this only for exercise.